HOW PIR HANDLES SOUND LEVELS:

 At that time, council:

-- set up a neighborhood trust fund whereby PIR agreed to contribute cash to a trust managed by North Portland Neighborhood Services for mitigation of those four louder events.
+Set up a neighborhood trust fund whereby PIR/User Groups agree to contribute cash to a trust managed by North Portland Neighborhood Services for mitigation of larger events that have variances.
 These funds have been made available to the public via North Portland Neighborhood Services' annual grant cycle for community projects and events.

 Daily Operation of the Track on Non-Varianced Days:

-- The maximum decible level at trackside is 105 dBA, which in theory should translate to no more than 65 dB at the property line of the closest residence to the track.
+The maximum decibel level at trackside is 105 dBA, which sound engineer determined should translate to no more than 65 dB at the property line of the closest residence to the track.

 The four varianced events include one event at 110 dB, two at 112 dB and one at 115 dB.
-At 115 dB trackside:
+At a 115 dB level trackside: